openethereum/parity-ethereum/README.md

 If you run into problems while using OpenEthereum, check out the [old wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/openethereum/openethereum/issues/new), or hop on our [Discord](https://discord.io/openethereum) chat room to ask a question.
 We are glad to help!

 You can download OpenEthereum's latest release at [the releases page](https://github.com/openethereum/openethereum/releases) or follow the instructions below to build from source.
-Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.
+Read the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## 3. Building <a id="chapter-003"></a>